erptechmm/mizu-workflows-test/replit.md

-# Git Command Generator
+# Git Replace Command

 ## Overview

-This is a React-based web application that generates Git commands for repository migration and setup.
-The application allows users to input target and source repository URLs and generates formatted Git command sequences to migrate code between repositories.
+This is a React-based web application that generates Git commands for repository replacement.
+The application allows users to input target and source repository URLs and generates formatted Git command sequences to replace content in repositories.
+The app features a modern, visually appealing UI with gradient backgrounds and glass-morphism effects.

 ## User Preferences